Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 6 : Using a STL Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this DEM simulation, a cluster of spherical particles is  a cluster of particles falls onto an stl mesh and into a box.
-This case study highlights the use of meshes containing numerous facets.
+In this DEM simulation, a cluster of spherical particles falls onto an .stl mesh and into a box.
+This case study highlights the use of meshes containing numerous facets and allows to compute simulation from all geometries coming from CAD or graphic design.

 .. |ex7start| image:: ../_static/mesh_stl_start.png
    :width: 300pt